etesync/etebase-docs/docs/type-sepcs/notes.md

 ### Collection type: `etebase.md.note`

-This is the type indicating it's an Etebase-style markdown note.
+This is the type indicating it's an Etebase-style Markdown note.

 ### Metadata